arenaxr/arena-docs/content/python/animations.md

     )
 scene.run_animations(obj) # this will cause all the dispatched animations to be run.

+```

 Note that the tweening of these properties occur browser-clientside.
-For the position property example above, at the point halfway through the animation duration, the Position property will *not* be updated to (0, 0, -7.5) internally.
+For the position property example above, at the point halfway through the animation duration, the Position property will *not* be updated to `(0, 0, -7.5)` internally.
 Instead, it will update to its end position at the end of the animation duration.
-This final position update may also change if in the middle of the duration, if the position property were updated separately or a second animation is dispatched that also changes position.
+This final position update may also change if in the middle of the duration, the position property is separately updated or if a second animation is dispatched that also changes position.
-```

 ### Animation vs AnimationMixer
 `AnimationMixer`s are special animations specific to a 3D model.
 These can be run the same way as regular `Animation`s.